 “The stone was not found at its original site, as is shown by its fragmentary condition, the parts above and below, as well as right and left, being wanting.
 All we can gather is that the foundations in which the stone was inserted are of a date later than the inscription.
-To argue, as was done at the time of discovery in the Madras Mail, that, if the stone was dug up from any depth, it would indicate an original Saiva temple, on the ruins of which the Portuguese church of modern St. Thomas was erected, is to show a lamentable ignorance of what Marco Polo and even earlier writers have written about St. Thomas.”
+To argue, as was done at the time of discovery in The Madras Mail, that, if the stone was dug up from any depth, it would indicate an original Saiva temple, on the ruins of which the Portuguese church of modern St. Thomas was erected, is to show a lamentable ignorance of what Marco Polo and even earlier writers have written about St. Thomas.”

 The lamentable ignorance was with Fr.
 Hosten of course, for accepting unquestioned Marco Polo’s “tall tale”.
-He did not know that without Marco Polo there is no St. Thomas in a South Indian seashore tomb; he also did not know that all earlier accounts of the legend have St. Thomas buried on a mountain to the west of sub-continental India – in “India”-Parthia, or Edessa, or mysterious Calamina.
+He did not know that without Marco Polo there is no St. Thomas in a South Indian seashore tomb; he also did not know that all earlier accounts of the legend have St. Thomas buried on a mountain to the west of sub-continental India―in “India”-Parthia, or Edessa, or mysterious Calamina.

-The writer in the Madras Mail was mistaken for believing that a stone dug up from a depth must be in its original position, but Fr.
+The writer in The Madras Mail was mistaken for believing that a stone dug up from a depth must be in its original position, but Fr.
 Hosten was mistaken for thinking that a stone is not at its original site because it is near the surface of the ground, in a newer foundation and in a fragmentary condition.
 The plain truth is that the stone should not have been in the church at all.
-Temple-breakers invariably use the rubble they have created in the new building that they put up at a site, if only because it is available and must be utilised, and it is quite reasonable to assert that if temple stones are found in the walls and foundation of San Thome Cathedral, it is because they have originated there or very near by.
+Temple-breakers invariably use the rubble they have created in the new building that they put up at a site, if only because it is available and must be utilised, and it is quite reasonable to assert that if temple stones are found in the walls and foundation of San Thome Cathedral, it is because they have originated there or very nearby.

 Again, Fr.
-Hosten writes, “During the excavations made near the tomb this year (1923), when an Indian inscription was found which no one could read, one writer wrote to the Madras Mail to insist that the church was on the site of a Hindu fane.
+Hosten writes, “During the excavations made near the tomb this year (1923), when an Indian inscription was found which no one could read, one writer wrote to The Madras Mail to insist that the church was on the site of a Hindu fane.
 This writer would have been greatly puzzled if we had asked him at which time the place became Christian.”

-Indeed, Marco Polo would have been greatly puzzled too, had he been able to investigate the story he had heard from the Syrian Christians in Ceylon.
+Indeed, Marco Polo would have been greatly puzzled too, had he been able to investigate the story he had heard from the Syrian Christians.
 But Fr.
 Hosten could not do better than follow Marco Polo blindly, and ignore the consistent and continuous claims that Hindus have made to the site since the Portuguese occupied it in the sixteenth century.
 Unfortunately, he is yet another Catholic scholar working within his own self-defined “sacred space”, oblivious to the established traditions and evidence around him because they are not part of his exclusive mythology and do not fit into his peculiar world view.

-Indeed, since this book was published in 1995 the clean-up and rebuilding of San Thome Cathedral’s compound, the second “St. Thomas” tomb, and the whole area surrounding the church on St. Thomas Mount has been total.
+Indeed, since this book was first published the clean-up and rebuilding of San Thome Cathedral’s compound, the second “St. Thomas” tomb, and the whole area surrounding the church on St. Thomas Mount has been total.
 All evidence of Hindu temples has been clandestinely removed and the ancient rubble disposed of in an unknown place.
 We have an eye-witness account of this nefarious work done by the Madras-Mylapore Archdiocese later in this book.

 The Franciscans, Dominicans and Jesuits who destroyed the temples of Goa, Kerala, Pondicherry and along the Tamil coast-line, were generally more circumspect than their Muslim counterparts.
 They did not leave much evidence behind in the churches they built on or near temple sites.
 But it is also true that Indian archaeologists have not studied Christian churches as closely and in the same probing manner that they have studied mosques and other Muslim monuments.
-The exception are German scholars whose work on Indian churches is yet to be translated and published in English.
-They assert that most sixteenth and seventeenth century churches in India contain temple rubble and are built on temple sites.

 And there is the written record, some of it couched in strange language or found in a stranger context, but easy enough to interpret once it is established that the account has not been deliberately falsified.
 For example, Fr.
 Hosten writes, “The first Portuguese historians say … that St. Thomas built his ‘house’, meaning his church, on the site where a Jogi had his temple.”